-Our pups & cats are just five of the many reasons I'm so passionate about pet adoption.
+Our own animals are just a few of the many reasons I'm so passionate about pet adoption.
 I'd love to tell you a little more about how they came into our lives!

 It all started with Max, the cutest little shepherd-mix puppy.
 He was my first pet as an adult.
 We fell in love with his adorable puppy face and he was with us for 10 years.

-Rosie, our 12 year old Bassett Hound, was adopted from a friend who had her for three years and realized Rosie needed more one-on-one time than she was able to give.
-We met Rosie, fell in love with her, and now she has all the attention she could possibly want :)
+Rosie, our 14-year-old Bassett Hound, was adopted from a friend who had her for three years and realized Rosie needed more one-on-one time than she was able to give.
+We met Rosie, fell in love with her, and now she has all the attention she could possibly want! :)

 After we lost Max, we decided to start fostering.
-Our two latest additions, Don Draper and Rollo, both came from East C.A.N. (you can read about them below).
+Our two latest additions, Don Draper and Rollo, both came from East C.A.N.
 After fostering 25+ puppies and dogs, these two - one right after another - stole our hearts (and each other's, they have a serious bromance going on).
-Since we have three dogs of our own we are now primarily fostering kittens - such cuties!
+Since we have three dogs of our own, we are now primarily fostering kittens!

 In my opinion, rescue animals make the best pets!
 Even if you are looking for a particular breed, there are rescue groups for them all - do some research and find the pet that's right for you and your family.

 Here are a few animal related groups we have worked with and feel passionate about supporting.
 You can click on their names to go directly to their websites.